Peak Demand: Conserving energy lowers costs for everyone

-Traditionally, peak times include the hours between 5:00 to 8:00 a.m. and 4:00 to 7:00 p.m.
+Traditionally, peak times include the hours from 5-8 a.m. and 4-7 p.m.
 This is because people are waking up in the morning, taking showers, turning on TVs for the news, using hair dryers, and cranking up the coffee maker and skillet for breakfast.
 Then in the afternoons, they are coming home from work or school and again adjusting the thermostat, turning on TVs, cooking dinner, washing clothes and using computers.
 For Wiregrass Electric, the record peak demand — 131,100 KVA — was on Jan.
-11, 2010, at 7:00 a.m. when the temperature dropped to 18 degrees and everyone cranked up their heat pumps to get warm while getting ready for school and work.
+11, 2010, at 7:00 a.m., when the temperature dropped to 18 degrees and everyone cranked up their heat pumps to get warm while getting ready for school and work.
 Each year, Wiregrass Electric continues to have a winter peak.

 Approximately 10 percent of the total existing generating capacity only gets used about 50 hours a year.
 Most of the time, that expensive capital equipment sits idle waiting for a crisis — extreme heat or extreme cold.
 And that is why peak power is the most expensive power.

 Wiregrass Electric has implemented a program to help reduce the peak with the H2O Plus program.
 With this program, consumers allow Wiregrass Electric to install a device on their water heater that can be cycled off during times of peak energy demand.
-When the water heater cycles, the elements will power down for a short period of time –usually no more than one to two hours – and restart in time to maintain plenty of hot water in the tank.
+When the water heater cycles, the elements will power down for a short period of time — usually no more than one to two hours — and restart in time to maintain plenty of hot water in the tank.
 The cycling process reduces the amount of power needed for the overall system’s peak demand.
-This program is designed to encourage wiser energy use during peak demand times, increasing the efficiency and reliability of Wiregrass Electric’s power system and helping to protect the environment by reduction of power production.
-Click here for more information about the H2O Plus program.
+This program is designed to encourage wiser energy use during peak demand times, increasing the efficiency and reliability of Wiregrass Electric’s power system and helping to protect the environment by reducing power production.

 In order to keep costs down, Wiregrass Electric asks for your assistance in reducing the amount of electricity being used.
 In the long run, this is accomplished with improvements in energy efficiency.
 However, on peak alert days, more immediate measures are necessary.

-Some things that you can do to help reduce demand are:
+Some other things that you can do to help reduce demand are:

-- In winter, set your heat thermostat at 68 degrees or lower and put on a sweater.
+- In winter, set your heat thermostat at 68 degrees or lower and wear a sweater.

 - In summer, set your air conditioner thermostat up 5 degrees and use fans.